Provincial governments of South Africa

 The nine provinces of South Africa are governed by provincial governments which form the second layer of government, between the national government and the municipalities.
 The provincial governments are established, and their structure defined, by Chapter Six of the Constitution of South Africa.

 The provincial governments are structured according to a parliamentary system in which the executive is dependent on and accountable to the legislature.
 In each province the provincial legislature is directly elected by proportional representation, and the legislature in turn elects one of its members as Premier to head the executive.
 The Premier appoints an Executive Council (a cabinet), consisting of members of the legislature, to administer the various departments of the provincial administration.

 The powers of the provincial governments are circumscribed by the national constitution, which limits them to certain listed "functional areas".
 In some areas the provincial governments' powers are concurrent with those of the national government, while in other areas the provincial governments have exclusive powers.
 The constitution prescribes a principle of "co-operative government" whereby the various layers of government must co-ordinate their actions and legislation; it also lays down a series of rules for resolving conflicts between national and provincial legislation.

 Legislature

 Each province has a unicameral provincial legislature, varying in size from 30 to 80 members depending on the population of the province.
 The members of the provincial legislature are elected by party-list proportional representation for a usual term of five years, although under certain circumstances the legislature may be dissolved before its term expires.
-By convention elections to the provincial legislatures are held on the same day as elections to the National Assembly; the most recent such election was held on 8 May 2019.
-At that election the African National Congress (ANC) won a majority in eight of the provinces, while the Democratic Alliance (DA) won a majority in the Western Cape.
+By convention, elections to the provincial legislatures are held on the same day as elections to the National Assembly; the most recent of such election was held on 28 May 2024.
+At that election, the African National Congress (ANC), won a majority in five of the provinces, while the Democratic Alliance (DA) won a majority in the Western Cape.
+The provinces of Gauteng, KwaZulu-Natal and the Northern Cape are governed through coalition governments.